kayboy29/employee-polls-web-app/employee-poll/README.md

 | qid        | String | The id of the question that was answered                                                |
 | answer     | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"` |

-# Getting Started with Create React App and Redux
+# Getting Started with this project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.